Murrell Home Volunteer Program

 Tasks and responsibilities: Vacuuming, dusting, sweeping and other cleaning as needed inside the home and on porches.
 Will require cleaning of museum pieces using specific methods.

-Expectations regarding number of hours and times: 8:00am-10:00am, Tuesday-Saturday or other times as assigned.
+Expectations regarding number of hours and times: 8 am to 10 am, Tuesday–Saturday, or other times as assigned.

 Qualifications: Must follow Historical Society guidelines regarding handling of artifacts.
 Attention to detail a plus.
-Must be able to climb stairs and lift up to 20 lbs.
-May require using chemicals.
+Must be able to climb stairs and lift up to twenty pounds; may require using chemicals.